Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Related Works

 In terms of enhancing adaptability to network scale and structure, Singh et al.\cite{singh2024hierarchical} employed a hierarchical PPO with a two-stage training method to address the state space explosion problem in decentralized networks.
 It is worth noting that the training of upper-layer agents in this framework incorporates expert rules, which may involve specific manual adjustments when adapting to different cyber-defense scenarios.
+While traditional hierarchical RL methods\cite{HRL} decompose complex tasks into sub-goals, their high-level policies are often constrained by fixed numerical state-action mappings and struggle with cross-topology generalization.
+In contrast, our LLM-based planner shifts the hierarchical coordination from the numerical level to the semantic level.
 Xiao et al.\cite{XiaoRLAPT} focused on APT defense in large-scale smart grids.
-While their approach demonstrates capability in large-scale node management (each MDMS node connects 50–150 smart meters), the adaptation to diverse attack strategies is not discussed.
+While their approach demonstrates capability in large-scale node management (each MDMS node connects 50–150 smart meters), the adaptation to diverse attack policies is not discussed.
 In 5G Industrial Cyber-Physical Systems (ICPS), Li et al.\cite{LiDual} constructed a dual-network model to predict attack paths.
 However, their model depends on static topology and vulnerability information; when network configurations change, the dual-network model must be reconstructed and retrained.